Powerlearnproject/se-day1-assignment-BenjaminKorir/README.md

   - System Testing: Testing the entire software system as a whole.
   - Acceptance Testing: Testing the software against user requirements to ensure it meets user needs.
-   > Importance of Testing: Testing is a critical aspect of QA and involves various
+  -> Importance of Testing - Testing is a critical aspect of QA and involves various
     types of testing, including: